AnorexicLobster/CM1114-Death-Metal-Society-Website/README.md

 -----------------------------------------------------------------------------------------------

 Card Flip Animation</br>
-To get the Flip card Animation working, I used two references.
+To get the Flip card Animation working, I used two references.</br>
 First Reference:</br>
 https://www.youtube.com/watch?v=QGVXmoZWZuw&list=PLR8vUZDE6IePk_KvVxrFwesjz8qspsIhd

 Note: I used this reference for the CSS and HTML.
 However, the Javascript for this reference
       wasn't doing what I was looking for.

-Second Reference:__
+Second Reference:</br>
 https://stackoverflow.com/questions/66095959/flip-animation-for-multiple-cards

 Note: I used this reference for the Javascript, the main reason for using this, was so that I could,